 Catherine also specializes in asylum and immigration law through her pro bono work.
 She has successfully represented refugees in contested asylum hearings and appellate proceedings.
 Catherine is a Practice Leader for the Pro Bono Asylum and Immigration Committee, and is a member of the Pro Bono and Recruiting Committees.

-Prior to joining Mayer Brown in 2005, Catherine worked for another global law firm in Washington, and served as a law clerk to the Honorable John P. Wiese of the United States Court of Federal Claims.
+Prior to joining Mayer Brown in 2005, Catherine worked for another global law firm in Washington DC, and served as a law clerk to the Honorable John P. Wiese of the United States Court of Federal Claims.

 |Profile Visibility |

 |#3,428 in weekly profile views out of 53,258 lawyers in Washington, District of Columbia|

 |#109,668 in weekly profile views out of 1,616,413 total lawyers Overall|